sarn1/example-laravel/readme.md

 ```
 curl -s http://php-osx.liip.ch/install.sh | bash -s 7.1
 ```
-Then you have to update the bash profile so that when you run things that need the PHP engine, it would run the updated PHP version.
+Then you have to update the bash profile so that when you run things from the terminal that need the PHP engine, it would run the updated PHP version.
 You'll do this by running this command also in terminal.
 ```
 echo ‘export PATH=/usr/local/php5/bin:$PATH’ >>~/.bash_profile
 ```
-If you check the php version, you'll see that it still showing you have an old version of PHP.
+If you check your php version, you'll see that it still shows you have an old version of PHP.
 So what you need to do is quit out of terminal and reopen it.
 Then when you lookup your php version, the changes will then be reflected.

 ### MailTrap.io
 Laravel has built in integration with [MailTrap.io](https://mailtrap.io/) for testing emails.
 This is seen in the .env file.

 ![MailTrap](https://github.com/sarn1/example-laravel/blob/master/doc/mailtrap.JPG)

-You can hae Laravel generate a mailable class for you so that you can extend it.
-When you run the command below, it will create a Contact class that extends the Laravel Mailable class under the app > mail > contact.php in your directory.
+You can have Laravel generate a *Mailable* class for you so that you can extend it.
+When you run the command below, it will create a *Contact* class that extends the Laravel *Mailable* class under the app > mail > contact.php in your directory.
 ```
 php artisan make:mail Contact
 ```